cmptrmaster/project_portfolio/readme.md

 ### Description

-This project is to provide a central repo for my projects.
+This project is to provide a central page for my projects as I work through my Full Stack Developer program.

 Presently, the project list is static HTML code using CSS for styling, and JavaScript for interactivity.